 What Majors Are Recommended for Aspiring Veterinarians?

 Those who wish to work with animals for a living may want to become veterinarians.
-Typically, an aspiring vet will take undergraduate coursework in the sciences and apply to an accredited veterinary school that offers a Doctor of Veterinary Medicine degree.
-After becoming licensed, veterinarians have the choice to pursue research, obtain board certification in one or more of 40 veterinary specialties, or seek another career related to veterinary studies.
+Typically, pre-vet students take undergraduate coursework in the sciences and apply to an accredited, 4-year veterinary school that offers a Doctor of Veterinary Medicine (DVM) degree.
+After graduating and becoming licensed, vets have the choice to pursue research, obtain board certification in one or more of 40 veterinary specialties, or seek another career related to veterinary studies.

 Bachelor's Degree Programs with Pre-Veterinary Options